viniciusrma/Hunger-of-what-/README.md

 Here’s a quick overview of how Hunger Of What?! should function:

-A user will be ablt to:
+A user will be able to:
-- be able search for restaurants, in any location;
+- search for restaurants, in any location;
-- be able to view a list of restaurants returned by the Yelp API;
+- to view a list of restaurants returned by the Yelp API;
-- be able to sort through restaurants using a filter.
+- to sort through restaurants using a filter.

 <a  id="applied-technologies"></a>
 ## 💻 Applied technologies